Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

 This boundary matters.
 A semantic answer cache can skip generation.
 A provider prompt cache reuses matching prefix work but still generates a new output.
 Treating both as "cache hits" hides both correctness risk and spend.

 Provider pricing is configuration data.
 For this lab, the teaching fixture snapshots OpenAI's GPT-5.4 short-context rates from May 31, 2026: standard input costs $2.50 per million tokens, standard cached input costs $0.25 per million tokens, and standard output costs $15.00 per million tokens.
 OpenAI's pricing page publishes Batch rates as a separate row, so the ledger stores those values explicitly too.
+Its displayed Batch cached-input rate is $0.13 per million tokens; don't replace the published row with a local "divide every rate by two" rule.
 This dated fixture teaches the ledger shape; it isn't a permanent price promise.
 Refresh every production rate card from current provider pricing documentation before forecasting a release.[1]

 1from collections import defaultdict